Bisher 478 mal gespeichert

 We're looking for help landscaping, clearing brush, splitting firewood, trail building, putting in drainage lines, cutting and moving tree limbs and collecting rocks for a patio.
 Other interesting projects include installing a wood-fired, spring fed, hot tub down by the river, burning brush to make biochar and prepping land for a wildflower meadow.
 Most land clearing will be with a gas-powered brush cutter/weed eater.
 There will be some cutting downed trees.

-The new cabin has 2 bedrooms and a sleeping loft but will be unavailable to guests until things change with the pandemic.
+The new cabin has 2 bedrooms and a sleeping loft.
 We also have a futon bed on the spacious porch where we can hear the river.
 It has an outdoor shower under the porch.

 Tent camping is available down by the river.
 Camping there would be quite lovely.

 Meals: shopping, preparation and clean up will be shared and the cost of food will be provided.
 Special diets are fine.
 A restaurant meal in town is a possibility.

 Alcohol: We enjoy craft beer or wine with dinner.
 Drunkenness will not be tolerated.

 For many folks just hanging out on or by the river would be enough but there is plenty of other stuff to do.
 Boone is the home of Appalachian State University with all its associated great food, local beer and activities.
 The Blue Ridge Parkway is within 7 miles.
 A 26 minute drive gets you to Elk Knob with a 1.9 mile hike to its peak and splendid views.
 Rocky Knob Mountain Bike Park is 3 miles away and has trails that allow runners and hikers.
 There are other hiking opportunities close by including a splendid green-way that follows the river into town.